-The head compartment is equipped with a sink with a hot and cold faucet.
-There is a shower with a removable shower head.
+The head compartment is equipped with a sink and a hot and cold faucet that converts to a removable shower head.
 The shower head is equipped with a valve that allows the shower water to be turned on and off without affecting the temperature to conserve water while showering.
 The shower sump is always activated whenever the house battery switch is on.